Sebastian-Fitzner/simple-revealjs-presentation/markdown/veams-workshop-2017.md

 ### (It is not about)
 #### Tasks Runner Configuration

-After scaffolding a project you as developer is responsible for re-configure your tasks.
+After scaffolding a project the developers are responsible for re-configuring the tasks.

 --